wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 V5.5 : 23-Sep-2024 by wavemotion-dave
   * Improved ECS support with new full-screen ECS Keyboard and ability to switch between keypad controllers, disc and full keyboard.
+  * Version 5.5a with hotfix for custom overlays

 V5.4 : 10-Sep-2024 by wavemotion-dave
   * Full Tutorvision Mode supported.
 See Tutorvision section in this README for details.